Working on subtraction has been a goal of mine in teaching math to kindergartners.

 If you're considering switching to teaching math in small groups, I highly recommend plugging in these activities as your first beginning of the year lessons as you teach yourself how to lesson plan for groups.

-This "What's the Difference" game I'm sharing today has evolved from their #9 activity listed on pg.
+This “What’s the Difference” game I’m sharing today came from their #9 activity listed on pg.
 10.

 How to play

-Using ten frames or subitizing dot cards (depending upon skill level) and counters, students can play this game in a small group.
-I like using the subitizing dot cards, having a number chart or number line on hand.
+Using ten frames or subitizing dot cards (depending upon skill level) and counters, students can play this game in a small group or in partners.

-- Spread out five cards (face down) in a semi-circle or line.
-Put the rest in a "draw" pile face down.
+1. Spread out five cards (face down) in a semi-circle or line.
+Put the rest of the cards in a “draw” pile – face down.

-- Students take turns turning over the top card in the draw pile and flip over one of the spread cards.
+2. Students take turns turning over the top card in the draw pile and flip over one of the five spread cards.
 These are their two cards needed to compare for their turn.

-- The student must determine "What's the difference?" between the two cards and take that amount of counters.
-I like using linking cubes so they are easier to contain during play.
+3. The student must determine “What’s the difference?” between the two cards and take that amount of counters.
+I like using linking cubes so they are easier to keep contained during the game.

 We developed strategies by talking to each other and offering suggestions when someone felt stuck.
 They really began to listen to each other in how they were solving it and watched closely.

-The number line/mats were handy to most students by the end of the lesson so I'm sure to have those built in next time since our table seemed to fill up with "stuff" making gameplay a little more cumbersome.
+The number line/mats were handy to most students by the end of the lesson so I’m sure to have those handy for next time.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.